Skip to content

 Access ArcGIS location services

-The toolkit examples app has been updated to make use of ESRI basemaps defined with default basemap styles.
-These basemaps take advantage of geographically load-balanced ArcGIS location services and allow you to monitor usage with API keys or ArcGIS Identities.
-To use the toolkit examples app, you must set an API key or authenticate an ArcGIS user.
-For more information, see Access services and content with an API key.
+The toolkit examples app has been updated to make use of the ArcGIS basemaps defined with default basemap styles.
+These basemaps take advantage of geographically load-balanced ArcGIS location services and allow you to monitor usage with API keys or access tokens from user authentication.
+To use the toolkit examples app, you must implement API key authentication or user authentication.
+For more information, see How to use an API key or How to implement user authentication.

 SwiftLint